Basement Waterproofing & Crawl Space Repair in York County, PA

 From interior drainage systems and sump pumps that remove water from your York property swiftly, to vapor barriers that prevent it from entering in the first place, we have a range of proactive and passive measures to protect your home.
 We also offer energy efficient dehumidifiers that can remove moisture from the air and make your home environment far more comfortable to be in.

-Foundation Repair in York
+Foundation Repair in York County, PA

 The winters are bitterly cold in York, PA, and the summers are often humid.
 Keeping your property’s foundation healthy can feel like an uphill struggle in these conditions, since the wet and often wild fall season can also overwhelm the limestone soil, causing even the most stable and well-drained landscape to shift and be washed away.
 When this happens, your York property’s foundation can start to move, sink, or crack and fragment.
 This kind of movement is not only bad for your foundation but can damage your home as a whole very easily.